voxeet/comms-sdk-react-native/docs/classes/internal.SessionService.md

 ▸ **isOpen**(): `Promise`<`Boolean`\>

-Checks whether there is an open session that connects SDK with backend.
+Returns if a session that connects the SDK with the Dolby.io platform is opened or not.

 #### Returns